 Projects are bigger and the consequences of picking the wrong ones can be spectacular.

 For example, picking the wrong projects can increase your project failure rates by around 30%.
-That seems like a pretty significant consequence (view this infographic to see the impact of aligning projects to strategy).
+That seems like a pretty significant consequence.

 So let’s look at why the project prioritization matrix fails and what we can do to fix it.